nateesun/CRMOnlineWeb/webdialy-online/docs/js/redux.md

 ### I prefer `(Alt|MobX|SomethingElse)`!

-Web Dialy Online is a baseline for _your_ app: go for it!
+Web Daily Online is a baseline for _your_ app: go for it!

 If you feel that we should take a closer look at supporting your preference out of the box, please let us know.